 - Collaborate on research with your fellow students and professors in small, upper-level courses.

-several research laboratories and hundreds of computers, funded by external grants and the college.
+Several research laboratories and hundreds of computers, funded by external grants and the university.

-- atom trapping system, "optical molasses" using special magnets and lasers in high vacuum--Prof. M. Walhout
+- atom trapping system, "optical molasses" using special magnets and lasers in high vacuum--Professor M. Walhout

-- electronic cellular microprobe system to study electical signals in cell membranes--Prof. L. Haarsma
+- electronic cellular microprobe system to study electical signals in cell membranes--Professor L. Haarsma

-- sophisticated computer models of atoms in extremely intense laser fields written by Prof S. Haan
+- sophisticated computer models of atoms in extremely intense laser fields written by Professor S. Haan

-- custom built equipment to study lipids and macromolecules--Prof. P. Harper
+- custom built equipment to study lipids and macromolecules--Professor P. Harper

-- optically detected magnetic resonance in diamond nitrogen-vacancy point defects--Prof. R. Balili
+- optically detected magnetic resonance in diamond nitrogen-vacancy point defects--Professor R. Balili

 Two fully-equipped observatories, one on Calvin's campus and a robotically-operated telescope in Rehoboth, New Mexico.

-- studies of globular star clusters--Prof. J. Smolinski
+- studies of globular star clusters--Professor J. Smolinski

-Specially-equipped student labs, including equipment developed commercially for teaching in advanced laboratory programs by Prof D. Van Baak.
+Specially-equipped student labs, including equipment developed commercially for teaching in advanced laboratory programs by Professor D. Van Baak.